How Can AR Be Used at Events to Wow Guests?

 Stadiums should also focus on creating activities people can easily engage with.
 Stadium screens can be used to pay tribute to long-time match attendees, wish a fan a happy birthday, or get the audience to engage in an in-person game.
 Whatever the tactic, fans will happily engage in a unique digital experience within your stadium.

-Drive Fan Engagement in Stadiums With Hospitality Network
+Drive Fan Engagement in Stadiums

 A great stadium experience boosts fan engagement, especially when using effective social media strategies.
 In order to implement these strategies and give fans a flawless digital experience, however, stadiums need reliable internet connectivity to allow visitors uninterrupted access to social media.